MicrosoftDocs/SupportArticles-docs/support/mem/intune/data-transfer-scenarios.md

 ## User can receive files from unmanaged apps

 In this scenario, a user can unexpectedly receive files from unmanaged apps.
-Files can be inserted from Camera/OneDrive for Business/SharePoint.
+For example, files can be inserted from the Camera, OneDrive for Business, or SharePoint app.

 - Check the **Receive data from other apps** setting value in both the Microsoft Endpoint Manager admin center and on the device side using Microsoft Edge.
 If it is set to **All apps**, users can transfer files from any apps.
 For instructions, see [Link to section in other article: Confirm the expected app protection policy settings are applied to the apps].